PinewoodPip/epip/docs/Features/UI.md

 ### Aggro display

 An option to display aggro-related information was added.
-It shows current Taunt source, if exists, as well as whether character is a Preferred, Unpreferred or Ignored by enemies.
+It shows current Taunt source, if exists, as well as whether a character is Preferred, Unpreferred or Ignored by enemies.
-You can adjust whether this info is shown in the default or alternative health bar display, or turn it off entirely.
+You can adjust whether this info is shown in the default or alternative health bar display.
+*Disabled by default.*
 <details>
 <summary>Showcase</summary>
 Accessible through <b>Options -> Epip settings -> General -> Show Aggro Information</b>.